Toyota Sienta: Third generation (XP210; 2022)

 The third-generation Sienta was launched in Japan on 23 August 2022.
 Built on the GA-B platform shared with the XP210 series Yaris, it is offered in X, G and Z grade levels.
+The Third-generation Sienta still maintains the types from the second generation, namely X and G, Meanwhile, the top variant which is parallel to the G Cuero has now been replaced with the Z grade.
+The Welcab remains available.

 The Sienta was launched in Singapore on 6 October 2022.
-Imported from Japan, it is only offered in Hybrid Elegance grade level.
+Is only offered in Hybrid Elegance grade level.